ccrma/chugins/DbVST3/readme.md

 * Some plugins, eg Spitfire LABS, don't work due to unresolved issues with their security features.
 * Bypass is unimplemented (but on the schedule).
+* Program-changes may trigger parameter resets that differ from values coded into your .ck files.

 ## See Also